Workers with intellectual disabilities class action

 In 2012, in a case brought against the Commonwealth by two individual workers with intellectual disabilities, the Full Federal Court decided that using BSWAT to set the wages of intellectually disabled workers was discriminatory and contravened the Disability Discrimination Act 1992.
 The High Court refused the Commonwealth’s application for special leave to appeal in May 2013.

 Nonetheless, workers with intellectual disabilities in ADEs have continued to be paid under BSWAT.
 The Maurice Blackburn class action sought an end to the discrimination, and compensation for those workers who have lost wages as a result of the discrimination.

 In February 2016, Maurice Blackburn Lawyers formed an agreement to settle the class action with the Commonwealth.
-The settlement remains subject to Court approval.
+In December 2016, the Federal Court approved the settlement.

 Intellectually disabled Australian workers will be fairly compensated for the unlawful underpayments, thanks to an agreement Maurice Blackburn Lawyers reached on behalf of group members.

 Part of agreement was to seek to change the Business Service Wage Assessment Tool (BSWAT) Payment Scheme Act 2015: